- Emergency Services

-This unit is supervised by a Sergeant who is tasked with the responsibility of maintaining training, equipment, operational plans and readiness of the units listed below.
+This division is under the direction of a captain who is tasked with the responsibility of maintaining training, equipment, operational plans and readiness of the units listed below.

 A total of 24 highly trained officers prepare for and respond to high risk events such as barricaded suspects, hostage rescue and high risk warrant service as well as assisting other agencies upon request.
 The Team trains twice a month on nationally recognized standards and one full week each year in addition to the other law enforcement training the officers are required to attend.
 The Team is staffed by officers who fill specific roles such as crisis negotiators, medics, and snipers as well as entry teams.